yanjiaxuan/react-native-video/README.md

 **React Native Windows 0.63 and above**

-Autolinking should automatically add react-native-video to your app.
+Autolinking should automatically add react-native-video-new to your app.

 #### Manual Linking